fonero-project/fnod/docs/proof_of_work.md

     sha256 (sha256 ( header (otherdata, nonce) ) ) < difficulty threshold
 ```

-# VaterCoin Proof-of-Work
+# Fonero Proof-of-Work

-The only change in VaterCoin would be the addition of two XOR operations in the proof-of-work algorithm.
+The only change in Fonero would be the addition of two XOR operations in the proof-of-work algorithm.
 All valid blocks therefore must meet the following constraint:

 ```
     sha256 (sha256 ( header (otherdata, nonce) ) ^ magic_number ) ^ magic_number < difficulty_threshold